 Cork joints shown in the Plans shall be finished to visually continue the stonework pattern across the joint uninterrupted.
-A sample of the colored cork for approval shall be included in the concrete test panel described in SB-7.5D.
+A sample of the colored cork for approval shall be included in the concrete test panel described in SB-9.4.

-Color samples will be developed by the Contractor using the test panel mock-ups described in SB-7.5D and the color information contained herein.
+Color samples will be developed by the Contractor using the test panel mock-ups described in SB-9.4 and the color information contained herein.
+Colors shall be derived from real rock samples of the natural stone provided by the Contractor.
 These color samples shall remain the property of the Department.